A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Zariski Cancellation for Noncommutative Algebras

-The following conjecture is presented in \cite{TVZ}. \begin{conjecture} \cite[Conjecture 0.4]{TVZ} Suppose ${\rm char}(\kk)=0$.
-Let $A$ be a noetherian finitely generated prime algebra. \begin{enumerate} \item [(1)] If ${\rm GKdim}(Z(A)) \leq 1$, then $A$ is cancellative. \item [(2)] If ${\rm GKdim}(A)=3$ and $A$ is not PI, then $A$ is cancellative. \end{enumerate} \end{conjecture} Regarding \Cref{thm:0203}, \Cref{conj:GKgldim} is just saying that the global dimension hypotheses can be dropped if A is finitely generated prime (or replaced the ${\rm GKdim}(A) = 3$ in part (2).
-This further leads to the following natural question from the perspective of global or Krull dimension. \begin{question} \cite[Question 0.8]{LeWZ} Let $A$ be a $\kk$-algebra of global dimension one (respectively, Krull dimension one).
-Is then $A$ cancellative? \end{question}
+Regarding \Cref{thm:0203}, \Cref{conj:GKgldim} is just claiming that the global dimension hypotheses can be dropped if A is finitely generated prime or replaced by ${\rm GKdim}(A) = 3$ in part (2).
+This further leads to the following natural question from the perspective of the global or Krull dimension.